yumin-chen/wasm-rust/docs/PRD-WasmRust.md

 #### Acceptance Criteria

-1. WHEN compiling a "hello world" program with freestanding profile, THE WasmRust_Compiler SHALL generate binaries under 15 KB (compared to current 35+ KB baseline)
+1. WHEN compiling a "hello world" program with freestanding profile, THE WasmRust_Compiler SHALL generate binaries under 2 KB (improved from 15 KB to match MoonBit performance)
 2. WHEN compiling applications with standard library features, THE WasmRust_Compiler SHALL generate binaries at most 3x larger than equivalent C programs compiled with similar feature sets
 3. WHEN using generic functions, THE WasmRust_Compiler SHALL apply thin monomorphization to reduce code duplication by at least 30% compared to current rustc
 4. WHEN dead code exists, THE WasmRust_Compiler SHALL eliminate unused functions and data through tree-shaking